-In clinical areas, restrict work experience to observation and shadowing.
-Work experience participants cannot get involved in any clinical activities, such as cleaning teeth or taking impressions.
+In clinical areas, work experience should be restricted to observation and shadowing.
+Participants on work experience cannot get involved in any clinical activities, such as taking blood pressure or weighing a patient.
 We provide examples of activities that can be undertaken on placement.